getaxal/.github/profile/README.md

 </h1>

 ## About
-Lockbox enables organizations to create seamless crypto workflows that transform on and off-chain data into actionable insights.
+AXAL enables organizations to create seamless crypto workflows that transform on and off-chain data into actionable insights.